-How The Health Lottery is Helping Good Causes
+How The Health Lottery Helps Good Causes - The Health Lottery

 Picture IT classes for the elderly, community gardening projects, youth street dance lessons, and a big red bus where lonely parents can build friendships.
 These are just some of more than 2,500 projects that The Health Lottery has helped to fund since it began in 2011.
 So far, the lottery has raised over £93 million for good causes across Great Britain that change lives every day.